 In sum, controlling for various characteristics that affect earnings, these results indicate that men of Southern and Eastern European ancestry on the whole fare about as well as non-Euroethnic, non-Hispanic white men.
 Men reporting Russian or Serbo-Croatian ancestry actually earn between 11 and 16 percent more than non-Euroethnic men with similar characteristics.
 Men of Italian or Polish ancestry consistently earn at least 4 percent more than non-Euroethnic men.
-The earnings of the other the groups, with exception of Estonian/Latvian/Lithuanian men, show no statistically significant difference from the earnings of non-Euroethnic men.
+The earnings of the other groups, with the exception nian/Latvian/Lithuanian men, show no statistically significant difference from the earnings of non-Euroethnic men.